tcshao/tcshao.github.com/_posts/2012-11-20-imperative-vs-declarative-programming.md

     [1..100] |> Seq.iter (fun number -> printfn "%s" (fizzBuzz number))

 The |> operator is the pipeline operator.
 It takes what's on the left and applies it to what is on the right.
 So, it takes in the numbers 1-100 as the source of the sequence, then iterates through the sequence and applies the function listed between the () to each item.

-Side Note, it seems to be an unwritten rule that FizzBuzz is always processed from 1 to 100.